Suno Chorus Too Loud: Tame the Volume Jump

 This automatically pulls chorus closer to verse without killing transient punch.
 Plugins: Logic Pro Compressor, FabFilter Pro-C2, free TDR Kotelnikov.

 After compression, push to a brick-wall limiter at -1 dBTP.
-If you are targeting streaming, aim for -14 integrated LUFS.
-Check with Youlean.
+If you are targeting streaming, aim for -14 LUFS integrated — Spotify, Apple Music, YouTube, TikTok, and SoundCloud all normalize near there, so mastering hotter than that just gets turned down and loses dynamics (as of June 2026).
+Check with a free meter like Youlean Loudness Meter.

-Phone speakers are the harshest test of chorus / verse balance.
-If verse is barely audible on a phone, your chorus is still too loud relative to verse.
-Iterate.
+2. Phone-speaker A/B. Phone speakers are the harshest test of chorus/verse balance.
+If the verse is barely audible on a phone at a volume where the chorus is comfortable, the chorus is still too loud relative to the verse.

 When this is not on you